 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer, and is the unit of account in Topic 606.
 The performance obligations that comprise a majority of the Company's total revenue consist of (1) construction of and sale of a station or modification/upgrade of an existing station, (2) providing O&M services for the station, and (3) sale of fuel to a customer.
 In certain contracts with customers, the Company agrees to provide multiple goods or services, which include various combinations of these three performance obligations.
 These contracts have multiple performance obligations because the promise to transfer each separate good or service is separately identifiable from other promises in the contracts and, therefore, each is distinct.
 This evaluation requires significant judgment and the decision to combine a group of contracts or separate the combined or single contract into multiple performance obligations could change the amount of revenue recognized in one or more periods.
-The Company allocates a contract's transaction price to each performance obligation using best estimates of the standalone selling price of each distinct good or service is observable standalone sales, and the primary method used to estimate the standalone selling price for fuel and O&M services is observable standalone sales, and the primary method used to estimate the standalone selling price for fuel and O&M services is observable standalone sales, and the primary method used to estimate the standalone selling price for fuel and O&M services is observable standalone selling price for station construction sales is the expected cost plus a margin approach, because the Company sells customized customer -specific solutions.
+The Company allocates a contract's transaction price to each performance obligation using best estimates of the standalone selling price of each distinct good or service in the contract.
+The primary method used to estimate the standalone selling price for fuel and O&M services is observable standalone sales, and the primary method used to estimate the standalone selling price for station construction sales is the expected cost plus a margin approach, because the Company sells customized customer -specific solutions.
 Under this approach, the Company forecasts expected costs of satisfying a performance obligation and then adds an appropriate margin for the good or service.